zhaoshuoxp/PySeq/README.md

 ## split.py

-This script is seperated from reads_density.py.
-It splits genomic regions from the center or gene from TSS to 100 segments for intersection and ploting.
+This script is separated from reads_density.py.
+It splits genomic regions from the center or gene from TSS to 100 segments for intersection and plotting.

 #### Input
 Genomic regions or genes in BED format.
 For genes, the strand (+/-) should be in 6th column.